Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 Working with API
 ^^^^^^^^^^^^^^^^

-Mapflow platform provides Rest API to query for running processings and getting results.
+Mapflow platform provides a Rest API to query for running processings and getting results.
 If you are developing application and want to use API - check :doc:`../docs_api/processing_api` and contact us at help@geoalert.io